 Coronaviruses are a large family of viruses that can cause illnesses ranging from the common cold to more serious respiratory infections like bronchitis, pneumonia or severe acute respiratory syndrome (SARS).
 The 2019 novel coronavirus (COVID-19) is a respiratory infection that originated in Wuhan, China.
 The first presumptive case of this virus in Ontario was identified on January 25, 2020.

-Information on physical distancing, self-monitoring, self-isolation, caring for someone who is ill, and how to wear masks if required.
+Information on social circles, physical distancing, self-monitoring, self-isolation, caring for someone who is ill, and how to wear masks if required.